 It’s the first day of a new school year, and with it comes an entirely fresh group of students in your classroom.
 Each of these children have their own story – their own unique dreams, fears and goals.

 And you know none of them.

 Over time, you certainly will uncover these nuggets of information.
 But one way to speed up the process is to have students take some time on the first day of class to answer a series of fun icebreaker questions for the classroom.
-We’ve got a list that we’ve compiled from speaking with and reading educators and asking them what questions they ask their new students to get to know them better.
+We’ve got a list that we’ve compiled from speaking with and reading educators and asking them what get to know you questions they ask their new students.